 This hugely popular wine is a blend of Cabernet Sauvignon, Petite Sirah, Syrah, and Charbono (no Zinfandel in the 2019, apparently).
 It is a dark but quite transparent ruby in the glass.
 The nose offers aromas of rich dark fruit, including cherry and roasted fig. There is an excellent mouthfeel on the palate, and it is very fruit forward, with plenty of sweet bing cherry, cocoa, and vanilla.
 Yes, it is a fruit bomb.
 It wraps up with a medium finish.
 The ABV is a robust 15.5%.

 Frankly, the popularity of this wine surprises me, especially at about $45 a bottle.
 Although it is a dry wine, its perceived sweetness is quite high, too much so for me.
 But maybe not so surprising in a nation that drinks so much soda pop.
 This is an excellent example of what people mean when they call a wine “jammy.”
-I much preferred the 2018 Orin Swift Palermo.
+I much preferred the 2018 Orin Swift Palermo. and the 2022 Eight Years in the Desert.
 YMMV.

 Top of page: https://winervana.com/blog/